 Traveling from Güzelyalı and Mudanya Ferry docks to Bursa's center is fairly straightforward.
 You can always hop on a taxi.
 However, public transportation is very well developed in Bursa, so you have many options to choose from:

-Bus 1/M Mudanya – Emek İstasyonu
+Bus 1/M Mudanya – Emek İstasyonu (Emek Bus Station)

 Bus 1/GY Güzelyalı Feribot İskelesi – Emek İstasyonu

-After five minutes of walking straight uphill past shops, you'll come to a street calledCumhuriyet Caddesi, which has an Old-Fashioned Tram (Nostaljik Tramvay) running along it.
-Look farther up the hill ahead to see the minarets and domes of Bursa's Ulu Cami (OO-loo jah-mee, Great Mosque) a bit farther along (map).
+After five minutes of walking straight uphill past shops, you'll come to a street called Cumhuriyet Caddesi, which has an Old-Fashioned Tram (Nostaljik Tramvay) running along it.
+Look farther up the hill ahead to see the minarets and domes of Bursa's Ulu Cami (Great Mosque) a bit farther along (map).
 Cross Cumhuriyet Caddesi, continue walking south uphill on the short street called Ulucami Caddesi, then jog left-oblique and right into a covered bazaar street.
 Here you're walking through the west side of Bursa's bazaar district (interesting in itself).

-After another five minutes’ walk you'll reach the Ulu Cami at the center of Bursa.
+After another five minutes walk, you'll reach the Ulu Cami at the center of Bursa.
 On the south side of the Ulu Cami, heading east, is Atatürk Caddesi, Bursa's main city-center avenue.
-To the west of the Ulu Cami uphill is the Hisar (Fortress) district, the oldest part of the city, with many fine old Bursa houses, and the Tombs of Sultans Orhan and Osman, founders of the Ottoman Empire.
+To the west of the Ulu Cami uphill is the Hisar (Fortress) district, the oldest part of the city, with many fine old Bursa houses and the Tombs of Sultans Orhan and Osman, founders of the Ottoman Empire.